rwilliams04/uc-xromm/README.md

 The XMA Portal source files are available via [a private repo](https://github.com/rcc-uchicago/xma-portal).
 Contact [@joyrexus](https://github.com/joyrexus) for access.

+**xhub** is a simple web service currently being used to persist [uc-xromm](https://github.com/rcc-uchicago/uc-xromm)-related study data.
+It functions as a web service for the [`xpub`](https://github.com/rcc-uchicago/xpub) client, storing/retrieving the JSON-encoded metadata sent/requested by the client.

 ## Players

 #### Ross Lab